diogolmenezes/elastic-butler/README.md

 ```

 ### Elasticsearch
 You can also store your configuration right in elasticsearch!
+This means you can build dashboards and visualizations about your alerts!
+You could even alert on your alerts if you wanted to!
  The configuration might look something like this:
 ```json
     "store": {
         "type": "elasticsearch",